Getting diagnosed with cervical cancer

 You should see your doctor if you notice a change that isn't normal for you.
 Or if you have any of the possible signs and symptoms of cancer.

-Your GP should refer you to a specialist if your symptoms could be due to cervical cancer.
+Your GP should arrange for you to see a specialist if you have symptoms that could be due to cervical cancer.

 Cervical screening